perennialAutodidact/memory-snap/README.md

 `src/styles/index.scss`.

 ## Testing
-Tests are written in Jest with React Testing Library.
+Tests are written in Vitest with React Testing Library.

 ### Commands
-`yarn test` - Start the test suite in watch mode
+`pnpm run test` - Start the test suite in watch mode

-`yarn ci` - Run the test suite once.
+`pnpm run ci` - Run the test suite once.

+When running tests from the root directory, prefer the `ci` command, as `test` runs in watch mode and therefore won't work properly when running with Turbo.

-### Testing helpers
+### Test helpers
 There is a helper function named `setupTests` in `src/utils/tests` which will render components wrapped in the necessary context providers.
 This function should be used instead of React Test Library's `render` function for rendering